lettie-roach/analysis_nudge-arctic/README.md

 - processing/ - a directory containing Python notebooks that were used to process model output from the CESM1 LENS1, nudging experiments conducted for this study, and observational data (from NSIDC, ERA-Interim, GISTEMP, HADISST, HADCRUT).
 These are specific to Cheyenne

 - nudge-arctic_figs*.ipynb - the notebooks used to produce all figures in the above paper.
-Anyone should be able to run these after downloading this repository and the processed netcdf files in the associated Zenodo repository (add link)
+Anyone should be able to run these after downloading this repository and the processed netcdf files in the associated Zenodo repository https://doi.org/10.5281/zenodo.6313665